kmzbrnoI/mtbbus-protocol/goals.md

 ## Middle-level goals

-* Bus should be designed extendably to allow new module types in future.
+* Bus should be designed extendably to allow **new module types in future**.
   - There are general command templates and their specialization for specific module types.
 * Modules on bus should be scanned automatically.
-* Modules on bus should be hot-swappable.
+* Modules on bus should be **hot-swappable**.
 Master module should detect missing modules as well as discover new modules.
 * Each module has configuration.
   - Configuration is saved to permanent memory.
-  - This is especially needed for save-outputs state and bus speed.
+  - This is especially needed for safe-outputs state and bus speed.
-* The authoritative source of configuration is computer.
-Computer can ask for module configuration and replace it with anything it wants.
+* **Authoritative source of configuration is computer**.
+Computer can ask for module's configuration and/or replace it with anything it wants.
-* Bus should be easy-extendable to wireless (via retranslation unit).
+* Bus should be easily extendable to wireless (via retranslation unit).
 * When master module starts, it should start scanning bus.
 No bus off/bus on states exist.
-Bus is active always.
+Bus is always active.
 * MTB-USB module should be thin: it should only resend packets between MTBbus and PC.
 It should not do heavy work.

 ## Low-level goals

-* Operator can turn on/off beacon on any module from PC.
+* Operator can turn on/off beacon (flashing LED on module) on any module from PC.
-* Module can report inputs changes as event or it could be only polled.
-This allows digital inputs as well as analog inputs too.
+* Module can report inputs changes as event or changes could be only polled.
+  This allows digital inputs as well as analog inputs on the bus.
 * Number of inputs / outputs of slave modules is not part of general protocol.
   It is defined for each module type specifically.
 * Configuration is slave modules is not part of general protocol.
 Is is defined